 Hearing the sound of disproval I make, my father turns around in his seat and smiles at me, noticing my obvious state of annoyance.

 "Come on Florence, we are nearly home" He laughed and I rolled my eyes, stretching my legs in front of me.
 The numbness of my limbs wasn't a sign of a good time for me.
 Nearly home wasn't close enough for my liking.

 After about half an hour of this purgatory between home and California, the pilot announces that we are making our descent towards the airport runway.
 Which was, quite frankly, excellent news not only for me, but for my legs, which felt like they could just give up at any moment.
 As I watched the green grow closer, I decided to wake up my little sister (not always the safest option, but safer than just letting her sleep forever on the plane.
 I can't imagine how long I would be grounded for)

 I poked Kitten and she stirs slightly, and her heavily lidded eyes opened half-heartedly.
 She muttered something that sounded slightly inappropriate for a 10 year old.
 Sitting up now and rubbing her eyes, she fixes a glare at me that would make Frosty the Snowman melt.

 "Did you have to wake me up?" she snaps at me

-"Oooh, touchy-touchy" I grinned at her and slapped my bare arm.
+"Oooh, touchy-touchy" I grinned, and she slapped my arm weakly.
 I had to laugh at the feeble hit.

 "Two words, Kit-Kat.
 Epic.
 Fail" Kitten rolled her eyes.